Fixing the 'You’re at your device limit' Error in Minecraft for Windows (with no devices showing)

 …but your device list is empty

-Try using the Microsoft Store and using the pop-up that appears when you encoutner an install error from within there to manage devices instead.
+If you use the pop-up that appears when you encoutner an install error from within the store it has a different manage devices experience which seems to actually list your devices.

 Microsoft MVP